MinMile Plan | User Documentation

 • 3rd week - this pattern will repeat every third week*.

-Combining different offsets within the shift pattern will create a staggered impact.
+Combining different Week in Cycle alongside the No of Weeks In Cycle within the shift pattern will create a staggered impact.
 For example, having 1st, 2nd, and 3rd-week offsets will create a pattern that repeats itself every 3 weeks and for each week has some unique settings.